-Zebrafish provide insights into causes and treatment of human diseasesJuly 6th, 2012 in Genetics /
+Zebrafish provide insights into causes and treatment of human diseasesJuly 6, 2012 in Medicine & Health / Genetics

 Zebrafish, popular as aquarium fish, now have an important place in research labs as a model organism for studying human diseases.